chat-sdk/chat-sdk-ios/README.md

   ```

 8. The Chat SDK is now added to your project
-9. If you want to send location or image messages **don't forget** to configure the [Firebase File Storage](https://github.com/chat-sdk/chat-sdk-ios#file-storage) module.
+9. Add the [Firebase File Storage](https://github.com/chat-sdk/chat-sdk-ios#file-storage) module which is required for image and location messages and user profile avatars.

 ## Firebase Setup